utah-cs3550-fa24/assignments/hw5.md

 `get_full_name`.
 This step is important because it allows you to test whether or not you actually logged in.

-Test that you can log in and see the username you've logged in as on the profile page.
+Test that you can log in and see the user you've logged in as on the profile page.
 If you've run `makedata.py`, you can log in as:

 - The admin user `pavpan`
 - The TAs `g` and `h`